Forsaken (video game): Reception

+The game received favorable reviews on all platforms according to the review aggregation website GameRankings.
+In Japan, where the PlayStation version was ported and published by Acclaim Japan on 2 September 1999, Famitsu gave it a score of 24 out of 40.

-Paul Biondich of AllGame argued that although its gameplay was uninventive, its PC version, with its 3D Accelerator chip and Direct3D, has "utterly impressive technical savvy and attention to detail" few other games had achieved.
+Paul Biondich of AllGame gave the PC version four-and-a-half stars out of five and argued that although its gameplay was uninventive, its PC version, with its use of "3D Accelerator" [graphics card] and Direct3D, has "utterly impressive technical savvy and attention to detail" few other games had achieved.
 He highlighted "the quality and generous use of real-time colored lighting effects", "the screen blistering frame rates", explosions, the detail of enemy ships, and smoke trails of missiles.

-He also was immersed in the visuals: "Many times during the course of playing this game you may find yourself head bobbing, trying to peer over a wall or ducking from enemy fire.
-It's really quite an amazing effect."
-He praised the diversity and amount of surprise in the gameplay, attributed to the level scenery, traps, and huge amount of weapons and powerups.
+Lighting effects were highlighted in reviews of all versions.
+Martin Kitts of N64 Magazine called the lighting effects the best on the Nintendo 64, "giving heated battles a pleasant lava lamp effect, with shots and explosions bouncing around the room in slow motion."
+The game's intense action was well-received, but the difficulty was occasionally considered excessive.
+Kitts explained the N64 port's first stage "will leave most players cold, soon turning into a tedious slog around a nondescript 360° maze".

+Forsaken's PC release significantly exceeded expectations for Joel Durham, writing for the American edition of PC Gamer.
+He expected another PC title that emphasized 3D acceleration effects over gameplay, a la G-Police (1997) and Terracide (1997).

-Edge stated that, although the PlayStation version feels familiar to Descent, it refined and updated the formula with features such as its auto-levelling system and orientation aid.
-Hyper gave the game 92% and said: "Unless someone pulls some wonder game out of the bag at E3, this one looks like it's going to be the all-formats game of the year.
+Edge gave the PlayStation version eight out of ten in its June 1998 issue, stating that, although it feels familiar to Descent, it refined and updated the formula with features such as its auto-levelling system and orientation aid.
+An issue later, the magazine gave Forsaken 64 eight out of ten, saying, "With luck, programming of this calibre can become an expectation for all N64 titles developed across multiple formats."
+Dan Toose of Hyper gave the game 92% and said: "Unless someone pulls some wonder game out of the bag at E3, this one looks like it's going to be the all-formats game of the year.
 If you like action shooter games, this is a must-have".